divey-khandelwal/E-commerce-website-clone/README.md

 # Amazon Clone

 This project is a clone of the Amazon website that I built using HTML and CSS.
-It recreates the core layout and design elements of Amazon’s homepage, including a responsive header with a search bar, product listings, and a well-structured footer.
+It recreates the core layout and design elements of Amazon’s homepage, including a responsive header with a search bar, navigation bar, product listings, and a well-structured footer.
 I paid close attention to replicating Amazon's user-friendly interface to provide a similar experience in terms of design and layout.

 In addition to the static layout, I have included a functional button "Today's Deals" on the page.
 When clicked, this button (Today's Deals) navigates the user to a different page, adding a layer of interactivity to the project.
 This functionality was implemented by linking a separate HTML file to ensure seamless navigation.